Get help from the council

 If you don't have a local connection where you've asked for help, that council can refer you to a different council where you do.

-They can't do this if you'd be at risk of domestic abuse or other violence in that area.
+You can't be referred to a different council area if you'd be at risk of domestic abuse or other violence in that area.